darkmash-org/StatmanAPI/README.md

 API for doing status related cool stuff on Discord || StatmanAPI || API

-## Features :

-- Rolls back to your previous configurations once stopped.

 ## Use :

 To use the service [GET - method] ,